Job Title: Director of Workplace Campaigns, United Way of Greater Topeka (UWGT)

 Salary Range: $32,000-$40,000

-Job Objective: To provide strong, innovative leadership for UWGT with a focus on planning, developing, and carrying out successful annual workplace campaigns to generate revenue for investment into the community through UWGT impact models and basic needs.
-Ensure the ongoing viability of UWGT’s vision and mission by developing strong relationships with all constituencies.
+Job Objective: Provide strong, innovative leadership for UWGT with a focus on planning, developing, and carrying out successful annual workplace campaigns.
+Support community investment by generating revenue for UWGT impact and basic needs grants.
+Ensure the ongoing viability of UWGT’s vision and mission by developing strong relationships with donors, companies and partners.

 UWGT Vision: Connected individuals and families maximizing their potential.